Research in Vision Sciences

 Our Students

-The Department of Optometry and Vision Sciences is seeking high achieving students who demonstrate passion, dedication and drive to further knowledge and innovation in the vision sciences, and in applications to disorders involving the eye.
-With tailored options of Master of Philosophy (MPhil) and Doctor of Philosophy (PhD) pathways, graduate students will be supported by our academics throughout their research journey, working towards the overall goal of improving clinical and patient outcomes.
+The Department of Optometry and Vision Sciences seeks high-achieving students who demonstrate passion, dedication and drive to further knowledge and innovation in the vision sciences, and applications to disorders involving the eye.
+With tailored options of Master of Philosophy (MPhil) and Doctor of Philosophy (PhD) pathways, our academics will support graduate students throughout their research journey, working towards the overall goal of improving clinical and patient outcomes.

 Explore past graduate research theses